 - Shore Side Electricity

 Shore side Electricity allows ships to turn off their engines and plug into an electrical grid while at berth and has been steadily growing in popularity as a reliable solution to cutting shipping emissions.
 However, adoption has also been hindered by a general distrust in the industry over high initial investment costs and the lack of a level playing field in international regulations.

 This list is by no means exhaustive but instead gives an indication as to the range of technologies available to reduce ship pollution.
 Nevertheless, regardless of which control measures are utilized the first step to reducing air pollution from ships and port areas is to quantify it.

 How can Aeroqual help?

 Our speciality is helping people and governments get better air quality information.
 Our compact air quality monitoring systems provide the optimum balance between accuracy and affordability.
-Their modular design makes any combination of gases possible and they are able simultaneously monitor all major pollutants generated by port activities.
+Their modular design makes any combination of gases possible and they are able simultaneously monitor all major air pollution from ships and port activities.
 With ‘near reference’ performance our products can be used to measure pollutants at levels required by most international ambient air quality standards.

 Contact us now to discuss your project and find a solution tailored to your specific monitoring requirements.

 Jason helps air quality professionals find innovative air monitoring solutions for budget and time constrained projects.
 As Technical Solutions Manager, he is responsible for developing and supporting international distributor networks, and travels frequently to provide support and training to our customers all over the world.